 History of the World in 9 Things

 Place and Displacement: Histories of Refugees and Humanitarianism in 20th Century Africa

 Introduction to Contemporary History

 Gone to Ground: A History of Environment and Infrastructure in Dar es Salaam.
-(Forthcoming from University of Pittsburgh Press in their series, “Intersections: Histories of Environment, Science, and Technology in the Anthropocene”).
+(2020, University of Pittsburgh Press in their series, “Intersections: Histories of Environment, Science, and Technology in the Anthropocene”).

 Comment on Jacob Doherty, “Maintenance Space: The Political Authority of Garbage in Kampala, Uganda.”
 Current Anthropology, February 2019.